-Originally Preferred Pipeline Route (Alternative A):
+Preferred Pipeline Route as revised (Alternative C):

-The preferred pipeline route will start within at the extended WWTW within the area described above.
-It is proposed to be placed next to the fence of the Road camp within an area that has been cleared of vegetation (potentially a fire break)
+The originally preferred pipeline route will start within at the extended WWTW within the area described above (Refer to the blue line in the figure below).
+It will then be placed next to the fence of the Road camp within an area that has been cleared of vegetation (potentially a fire break)

-From the road camp the pipeline will follow the N14 south for about 250 - 300 m where it will cross underneath the N14 (through an existing culvert), after which it turns north again back towards the sporting grounds (within the urban edge, with no vegetation of significance).
-The vegetation in this area has also been subject to past disturbance.
-As a result only a few small Vachellia karroo and hardy or weedy pioneer species were observed like Augea capensis, Galenia africana, young Lycium cinereum, Kali species, and Tetraena simplex.
+From the road camp the pipeline will cross underneath the N14 south for about 250 - 300 m, into the disturbed road reserve to the south of the N14.
+It will then be located within the road reserve, for a short distance (approximately 30 m) before it enters the Klaarstroom sporting grounds and into a new reservoir (galvanised irrigation dam).
+The vegetation in road reserve can be described as very degraded with the only species of significance observed being a few small Vachellia karroo and hardy or weedy pioneer species like Augea capensis, Galenia africana, young Lycium cinereum, Kali species, and Tetraena simplex.